CASH Spent This Year - £377.60

 The main thing I think I took from this year is that we don't need half as much food in the house as I originally thought we did, and that the less times you actually go to the shops the less you will spend.
 I went shopping 54 times over the course of the Challenge, so just a smidge over once a week.

-Thank you to all those of you who have followed this Challenge from the beginning last January and those of you who have joined us along the way.
+Thank you to all those of you who have followed this Challenge from it's beginning in January and to those of you who have joined us along the way.
 It's been an interesting and very worthwhile thing to do and I know a couple of you are intending to do something very similar next year, so I will be very interested to follow your journey too.

 I hope you all have a very Merry Christmas and a very peaceful and Happy New Year.